-Certified peer support specialists (CPSSs) are individuals who are in recovery from mental illness or mental illness with co-occurring substance use disorder who use their personal recovery experience to support the recovery of others.
+Certified peer support specialists (CPSSs) are individuals in recovery from mental illness or mental illness with co-occurring substance use disorder who use their personal recovery experience to support the recovery of others.
 They know firsthand what recovery is all about because they themselves have experienced their own recovery process.
 CPSSs have successfully completed Peer Support Specialist Training, passed a comprehension exam, and been certified in the state of Idaho.
 Sharing mental health recovery experience is at the root of providing effective peer support and we encourage training applicants to be comfortable doing so prior to applying to the training.
 This process can be very liberating for individuals who have kept their story to themselves and/or feel that it carries stigma.
 CPSSs help bust this stigma by becoming employees of a behavioral health organization, role modeling recovery, sharing their invaluable lived experience, and offering support during face-to-face meetings with their peers.
-The results can be incredible for the CPSS, the peers they support, and the organizations they work within.
-Working as a CPSS is a very rewarding profession, but it can also be stressful and is not for everyone.
-Please read on to learn about some of the challenges presented by the peer support profession that you will need to be aware of.
+The results are incredible for both the CPSS and the peers they work with.
+Working as a CPSS is a very rewarding profession, but it can also be stressful at times and is not for everyone.
+Please read on to learn about some of the challenges presented by the peer support profession that you will want to be aware of.